sounddoctrine-de/sdo-multiplatform/README.md

   </a>
 </p>

-SDO Apple is the Apple ecosystem client for Sound Doctrine Online ([sounddoctrine.online](https://sounddoctrine.online)).
-This repository contains both the original iOS/macOS Xcode project and a new Kotlin Multiplatform project that supports iOS, Android, and Desktop platforms.
+SDO Multiplatform is the multiplatform client for Sound Doctrine Online ([sounddoctrine.online](https://sounddoctrine.online)).
+This repository contains the original iOS/macOS Xcode project integrated into a new Kotlin Multiplatform project structure that supports iOS, Android, and Desktop platforms.

 <p align="center">
   <a href="https://apps.apple.com/in/app/sound-doctrine-online/id6443919279">